 China is developing faster than expected, yet there are traditions booming as ever.
 Shooting the great contrast of life between the old and the new adds unique elements to your street photography.

 7. Watch out for thieves.

 Keep an eye on your belongings when taking photographs – this rule applies to anywhere in the world.
-Also avoid walking alone in streets or remote places at late night.
+Also, avoid walking alone in the streets or remote places late at night.

 8. Use your street photographs legally.

 If you found this article helpful, give us a social share so it will benefit others too!
-Odyssey Tours is specialized in organizing private tours, traveling with us enables you to fulfill your need of taking great street photographs in China.
-Speak out your travel requests at email@example.com and get personalized itinerary in less than 24 hours!
+Odynovo is specialized in organizing private tours, traveling with us enables you to fulfill your need of taking great street photographs in China.
+Speak out your travel requests at and get a personalized itinerary in less than 24 hours!